 My dog’s barking is driving me (and my neighbors) crazy.
-He’s a healthy, two-year-old Sheltie mix, and I’ve been told that it’s impossible to train him to stop barking — that I should have him surgically debarked, which I find completely appalling.
+He’s a healthy, two-year-old Sheltie mix, and I’ve been told that it’s impossible to train him to stop barking and that I should have him surgically debarked — which I find completely appalling.
 Please tell me there’s a way to teach my dog to stop barking.

 Dogs who bark excessively can cause big problems for their humans, but even though it may seem completely out of control, this behavior can be modified to a bearable level.
-Sometimes barking dogs can cause such distress that people resort to having the dog’s vocal chords surgically removed, but I’m glad that you find that idea appalling, because most trainers and veterinarians would advise against taking such a drastic measure.
+Sometimes barking dogs can cause such distress that people resort to having the dog’s vocal chords surgically removed, but I’m glad that you find that idea appalling, because most trainers and veterinarians would agree, and advise against taking such a drastic and frankly abusive measure.

 The Fix: If your dog barks to get attention, don’t reward their demands.
-Yelling or telling your dog off is inadvertently rewarding them for barking, even if the communication is negative.
+Yelling at your dog is inadvertently rewarding them for barking, even if the communication is negative.
 It’s best to ignore the barking.
-Wait for five seconds of quiet and then reward your dog with attention.
+Wait for five seconds of quiet, then reward your dog with attention.
 This way, your dog learns that they get nothing from you when they bark but gets everything when they’re quiet.

 The Fix: If your dog barks excitedly in the backyard, for example, immediately take them back into the house and only allow them out again when they’re quiet.
-Keep repeating if necessary and never leave them in the backyard unattended.
-If your dog barks at other dogs or people in or outside of the home, it might be because they haven’t received adequate socialization and they feel uncomfortable.
-In this case, your dog needs to go on a desensitization program so they can gain the confidence they need to cope in a social situation.
+Keep repeating if necessary, but never leave them in the backyard unattended.
+If your dog barks at other dogs or people in or outside of your home, it might be because they haven’t received adequate socialization and they feel uncomfortable.
+In this case, your dog should go on a desensitization program so they can gain the confidence they need to cope in a social situation.
 In general, it’s important to note that it’s normal for a dog to bark to alert their pack about anyone (or anything) approaching their space.

 As you can see, there are many reasons why dogs bark — and there are many ways to stop it.
 Please don’t listen to those who say that extreme dog barking can’t be modified.
-There are lots of ways to reduce what is a very normal (but sometimes annoying) behavior.
+There are lots of ways to reduce what is a very normal (albeit annoying) behavior.

 New dog, new digs, no sweat.